lemlac/mulem/docs/reference.md

 ## Operators

-Mu has mix of symbolic and word-form operators.
+Mulem has mix of symbolic and word-form operators.
 For a complete list, see [Table of Operators](#table-of-operators) at the end of this document.

 Increment and decrement are the same as assignement: